Pathology Residency

 The department supports residency positions in clinical pathology and anatomic pathology.
 The program consists of diagnostic service rotations, formal coursework, and various regular diagnostic and research seminars.
 The many diverse areas of faculty specialization within the department provide excellent opportunities for graduate study.
 The department provides diagnostic services in clinical, surgical, and necropsy pathology to the Veterinary Medical Teaching Hospital (VMTH).
 Residents obtain teaching experience by instructing veterinary students in the second-year pathology course (didactic lectures and laboratories) and fourth-year necropsy/clinical pathology rotations.
 Stipends and benefits are highly competitive with similar programs.

 Residents are strongly encouraged to identify a PhD research mentor and to begin working on a research project during the residency.
 Sources of post-residency PhD stipend support include an NIH T32 institutional training grant.
-In addition to numerous research opportunities within the college, residents have the option of performing research at the Texas A&M School of Medicine and the Institute of Biosciences and Technology at the Texas Medical Center in Houston.
+In addition to numerous research opportunities within the college, residents have the option of performing research at the Texas A&M College of Medicine and the Institute of Biosciences and Technology at the Texas Medical Center in Houston.

 The College